jared-richard-clarke/pratt-parser/README.md

-# pratt-parser
+# Pratt Parser

-This repository is the beginnings of an experimental Pratt parser, written in Go.
+This repository is the beginnings of an experimental Pratt parser or top down operator precedence parsing.